gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ## Class ShapeFileAutoloader
-This is a simple static class which provides autoloading capabilities.
-Use the static method `\ShapeFile\ShapeFileAutoloader::register()` as shows in the [example](#usage) to register the PHP ShapeFile autoloader.
+This is a simple static Class which provides autoloading capabilities.
+Use the static method `\ShapeFile\ShapeFileAutoloader::register()` as shown in the [example](#usage) to register the PHP ShapeFile autoloader.

 ## Class ShapeFileException
-A custom Exception which extends PHP native [Exception](http://php.net/manual/en/language.exceptions.php) class.
-It add a custom `getErrorType()` method and it can be used to isolate PHP ShapeFile related exceptions.
+A custom Exception which extends PHP native [Exception](http://php.net/manual/en/language.exceptions.php) Class.
+It adds a custom `getErrorType()` method and can be used to isolate PHP ShapeFile related exceptions.
 See it in action in the [example above](#usage).

 ## Class ShapeFile
-Here are in detail all the public methods available for this Class:
+The main Class which exposes the following public methods:

 - [__construct](#construct)
 - [getShapeType](#getshapetype)